I didn't remember to look for it until I have four minutes or one minute left.

 They don't laugh at comedy anymore.

-Anyway, Jay Carney, who was then the press secretary back 2012, questioned the magazine's judgment after publishing images of Muhammad naked.
+Anyway, Jay Carney, who was then the press secretary back in 2012, questioned the magazine's judgment after publishing images of Muhammad naked.

 Carney told reporters in September 2012.